Michio Mado: Biography

 Mado was born as Michio Ishida in Tokuyama, Yamaguchi prefecture.
-He spent his childhood with his grandfather because his parents went to work in Taiwan.
-Later he joined his family there.
-He graduated from the School of Industrial Instruction in Taipei and then worked for the Office of the Governor-General.
-He died on February 28, 2014, aged 104.
+During his childhood, he resided with his grandfather while his parents went to work in Taiwan.
+He later reunited with his family in Taiwan.
+He completed his education at the School of Industrial Instruction in Taipei and subsequently worked for the Office of the Governor-General.
+Mado died on February 28, 2014, at the age of 104.

 Royal patronage

-The Empress Michiko took a keen interest in Mado's works.
+Empress Michiko took a keen interest in Mado's works.
 She has been a fan of poetry.
 In June 2013, two collections of the poetry of Mado, which the Empress had been asked to translate into English in the early Heisei era, Rainbow: Niji and Eraser: Keshigomu, were published.
 Together with her previously published translations of Mado's poetry, including The Animals: Dobutsu-tachi, the publication of these new books means almost all the translations by the Empress of Mado's poems, which earned him the Hans Christian Andersen Award in 1994, are now published.